Workshop Preservation of Media Art

 - introduction into media art history, techniques and general workflow by Sanneke Huisman and Gaby Wijers

 - how to go along; lecture and discussion into collection inventory protocols and identifying individual works Gaby Wijers, Mila van der Weide and Wiel Seuskens.

 - visiting museum/exhibition tour behind the scenes

-- lecture and discussion on media art technology by Ivo van Stiphout
+- lectures and practices on video art and installation art technology by Ramon Coelho/Ivo van Stiphout

 - introducing examples from the participants